headersalreadysent/bridge/README.md

 There is no limit to how many requests can be pooled.
 Bridge's sample project requests an entire page of images, but the image is only downloaded once.

+**With POST/PUT requests, duplicate avoidance will also account for request bodies using MD5 hashes.
+If request bodies are different, they will be considered two different requests that should both execute.**

 ### Upload Progress

 Upload progress is pretty straight forward: